Finn Family Moomintroll: Translations and adaptations

-A Finnish theatrical version of the book, presented in 1996–1997, has also been made in collaboration with the Friends of Moomins Association (Muumien ystävät -yhdistys) and the Tampere Theater.
+A Finnish stage version of the book, presented in 1996–1997, has been made in collaboration with the Friends of Moomins Association (Muumien ystävät -yhdistys) and the Tampere Theatre.
 The play was dramatized by Annukka Kiuru and directed by Lisbeth Nyström.
 The music was composed by Heikki Mäenpää.

-An audio book, complete and unabridged, narrated by Hugh Laurie, was released in 2002 by the BBC.
+An audio book narrated by Hugh Dennis was released in 2012 by Puffin Books.